ChauffeurPrive/nestor-api/docs/workflow.md

 ### Initialization

-When initializing a repository with the workflow configured as :
+When initializing a repository with the following workflow:

 ```yaml
 workflow: